KDE/documentation-docs-kdenlive-org/getting_started/configure_kdenlive/configuration_transcode.rst

 :1: List of all available transcoding profiles

-:2: :guilabel:`Description` - short description of the selected profile.
+:2: :guilabel:`Description` shows the short description of the selected profile.

-:3: :guilabel:`Audio only` - indicates if this is an audio-only transcoding profile.
+:3: :guilabel:`Audio only` indicates if this is an audio-only transcoding profile.

-:4: :guilabel:`Extension` - the file type / extension used for the transcoded video file.
+:4: :guilabel:`Extension` shows the file type / extension used for the transcoded video file.

-:5: List of ffmpeg parameters used in the selected profile.
+:5: :guilabel:`Parameters` lists the |ffmpeg| parameters used in the selected profile.
 You can change and add parameters here.

 :6: :guilabel:`Add profile` - create a new transcoding profile. :guilabel:`Update Profile` - to save changes made for the selected profile (see **5**). :guilabel:`Delete Profile` - deletes the selected profile.